Hall of State: Site

 The Hall of State is located at Fair Park, an 80-acre fairground in East Dallas.
 It is located at the west end of the 1,500-foot (460 m) long Esplanade of State which is flanked by six exhibition pavilions and features a long reflecting pool.

 The Dallas State Fair (later the State Fair of Texas) has been held at Fair Park since 1886.

 City leaders, such as R. L. Thornton, Fred Florence, and George Waverley Briggs, wanted Dallas to be chosen as the host city for the Texas Centennial Exposition.
 They worked on building public support and hired architect, George Dahl, to draw up preliminary plans.
 Dallas was chosen as the host city in September 1934.
-City officials offered the land at Fair Park and promised $8 million dollars would go towards the Centennial, even if they did not get any state or federal funds.
+City officials offered the land at Fair Park and promised $8 million would go towards the Centennial, even if they did not get any state or federal funds.

 In spring 1935, Texas House Bill 11 passed, which allocated $1,000,000 towards buildings for the Texas Centennial Exposition on the State Fair of Texas fairgrounds plus $200,000 to "equip and furnish the structure."